One of the first major career decisions that learners face is selecting the subjects that you want to continue with, after Grade 9.

 This decision can be a daunting one, with family, teachers, and friends giving you conflicting advice.
 However, it is also an exciting one as it is the first of many career decisions to come.

-By being proactive and starting your research and decision making early, you’ll avoid the stress of having to make an uninformed, last minute decision.
+By starting your research and decision making early, you’ll avoid the stress of having to make an uninformed, last minute decision.

 ‘The study of mathematics, like the Nile, begins in minuteness but ends in magnificence.’ – Charles Caleb Colton